trizen/sidef/NUMBER_THEORY_TUTORIAL.md

 say Math.linear_rec([1, 1, 1], [0, 0, 1], 1000)     # only the 1000-th term
 ```

-If only the remainder is needed, we can use `Math.linear_recmod(signature, initial_terms, n, m)`, which efficiently computes the n-th term modulo `m`:
+If only the remainder is needed, we can use `Math.linear_recmod(signature, initial_terms, n, m)`, which efficiently computes the n-th term modulo $m$:

 ```ruby
 say Math.linear_recmod([5, -10, 10, -5, 1], [0, 1, 9, 36, 100], 2**128, 10**10)   # (2^128)-th term modulo 10^10